2019 NBA playoffs

 The 2019 NBA playoffs was the postseason tournament of the National Basketball Association's 2018–19 season.
-The playoffs began on April 13 and ended on June 13 at the conclusion of the 2019 NBA Finals.
+The playoffs began on April 13 and ended on June 13 with the Eastern Conference champion Toronto Raptors defeating the two-time defending NBA champion and Western Conference champion Golden State Warriors in 4 games to 2 to win their first title in franchise history.
+Kawhi Leonard was named the NBA Finals MVP for the first time since 2014.